Fetal surgery: Indications

+Surgical candidacy carries significant restrictions.
+This diagnosis applies to the situation of a progressive, single organ disease, as there must be significant probability of both morbidity and mortality to either, or both, fetus and maternal.
+This must occur without the impact of lethal anomalies, severe chromosomal aberrations, or medical complications of the mother that the obstetrician or maternal-fetal medicine specialist deems sufficiently restrictive.
 Neural tube defects (NTD), which begin to become observable at the 28th day of pregnancy, occur when the embryonic neural tube fails to close properly, the developing brain and spinal cord are openly exposed to amniotic fluid.
 After birth, exposure of the spinal cord to the outside environment (myelomeningocele or spina bifida) is associated with several morbidities including weakness or sensory deficits in the lower extremities, bladder dysfunction, fluid buildup in the brain and Type 2 Chiari malformations (herniation of the cerebellar vermis and medulla from the brain into the spinal canal.
 Prenatal repair of spina bifida is available in specialty centers.
 Fetuses treated with prenatal fetal repair have significantly improved outcomes compared to children whose defects are repaired shortly after birth.
 Specifically, fetal repair reduces the rate of hydrocephalus, ventriculoperitoneal shunt dependence, and Chiari malformation.
 Prenatal repair also shows improved motor skills at 30 months and improved mobility, neuropsychological function, and independent functioning between the ages of 5 and 10.
+In the landmark MOMS randomized controlled trial, prenatal myelomeningocele closure resulted in signifncatly fewer ventriculoperitoneal shunts (40% vs 82%, respectively) at one year of life, and reduced hindbrain herniation (64% with prenatal closure vs 96% with postnatal closure).
+There was a double the number of participants that demonstrated ambulation independent of any physical support at 30 months, when compared to postnatal closure, showing a very close-to-normal projection in the development of lower extremity neurological capacity.

 Other conditions that potentially are treated by open fetal surgery include: